swpd/blog_backup/source/_posts/2013-07-14-gsoc-status-week-4.markdown

 it.
 You can retrieve the code [here](https://github.com/swpd/duda_mariadb) for your own interest. :-D

+During this week I also discussed some questions I was not sure about with the guy who implemented the asynchronous APIs for MariaDB(known as knielsen on #maria).
+He was nice and answered all my questions in detail.
+And my mentor, edsiper, who was busy lately, gave me some advices on how to deal with the duda apis.
+I wanna thanks both of them here!

 Here are some tasks I will be working on for the next week:

 * write documentation to explain the design and usage of the MariaDB package.